JDRaftKeeper/RaftKeeper/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Bug report
+name: Question
-about: Create a report to help us improve
+about: If you have any questions you can start an issue.
 title: ''
-labels: bug
+labels: question
 assignees: ''

 ---